JessicaJuliet/webi/README.md

 #### Admin and Store Owner
 **[User Story ID's 20-23]**
 * The store owner or admin can easily edit, add or remove an existing service from the store by navigating to the 'Service Management' page in the 'My Account' drop down menu
+* Super Admins can edit the store via the Admin panel

 Due to time constraints, User Story ID 23 was not implemented.
 This has been included in the upcoming Features To Be Added below.

 ### Features Left To Be Implemented

+* Implement a Forgot Password functionality for the user
+* Send users a personalised email after completing the registrationg process
+* Allow users to see the progress of their order
+* Provide Admins/ Store Owners with the funcitonality to edit/update the status of an order
+* Implement website Bundles/ Packages to group related services for the user
+* Improve Product Management functionality to allow admins to upload a new service image and format the text

+**Styling Fixes**
+Some minor styling fixes are still to be implemented:
+* Wrap text around blog post images

 [Back to top](#webi)